zhu-xlab/GlobalBuildingAtlas/README.md

 Url: `https://tubvsig-so2sat-vm1.srv.mwn.de/geoserver/ows?` (Temporarily closed due to overwhelming number of visits)

 ### Web Viewer
-A web interface for viewing the data is available at: [website](https://tubvsig-so2sat-vm1.srv.mwn.de) (Temporarily closed due to overwhelming number of visits)
+A web interface for viewing the data is available at: [website](https://tubvsig-so2sat-vm1.srv.mwn.de) (Currently only a handful of cities are available.)

 ### Full Data Download
 The full data can be downloaded from [mediaTUM](https://mediatum.ub.tum.de/178230) (Open soon.
 Currently under review)